TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/c/index.md

 {% endraw %}

-Hello World in C was written by:
+[Hello World](https://sampleprograms.io/projects/hello-world) in [C](https://sampleprograms.io/languages/c) was written by:

 - Jeremy Griffith
 - Christoph Böhmwalder

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Jul 24 2018 11:02:56.
 The solution was first committed on Mar 15 2018 20:27:08.
 As a result, documentation below may be outdated.